-If the celebrant does not speak the language, they can read the Monitum in English and have it repeated in the other language by a competent translator.
+No problem – if the celebrant does not speak the language, they can read the Monitum in English and have it repeated in the other language by a competent translator.
 The vows can be spoken in the other language, but then have to be translated into English by the translator for the celebrant.

-Now for the good news: If the celebrant does not speak the chosen language, there is no reason why the couple cannot say their vows twice, once in English for the celebrant’s benefit and again in the other language so that all the guests can understand the vows as well.
+If the celebrant does not speak the chosen language, there is no reason why the couple cannot say their vows twice, once in English for the celebrant’s benefit and again in the other language so that all the guests can understand the vows as well.
 Similarly, if the celebrant reads the Monitum in English, it can be repeated again in the other language.

 Whether the ceremony is conducted in English, another language, or a combination of both, the celebrant will work very hard to ensure that the ceremony is both beautiful and as stress-free as possible so that everyone enjoys it and has a great time at the wedding.